By Samis Foundation

 “Teen summer programs in Israel are widely recognized as wonderful opportunities to foster personal growth and explore, define and solidify Jewish identity.
 The trips provide an opportunity for teens to travel with their friends and peers in a land and culture that is deeply rooted in Jewish heritage and which sets them up for long term success in being able to articulate the value and need for Israel.
 Teens develop a personal relationship to Israel and are provided with a global lens with which to look at Israel and the world,” says David Berkman, Camp Director at URJ Camp Kalsman.
 “As a camp director, the experience is important because it gives our teens the opportunity to have a first-hand experience of Israel before they get to college, preparing them for complicated conversations, the ability to discern fact from perception and to frame a view of Israel based on their experience.”

 In addition to funding unique academic year Israel opportunities such as the Alexander Muss High School in Israel Impact Fellowship and Tichon Ramah Yerushalim, the Samis Foundation provides significant summer Israel program grants.
 The foundation also supports the Teen Israel Experience needs-based scholarship program at the Jewish Federation of Greater Seattle.
-These programs give teens from Washington state a meaningful opportunity to explore their Jewish roots by immersing themselves in the history, society and culture of Israel.
+These programs give teens from Greater Seattle area a meaningful opportunity to explore their Jewish roots by immersing themselves in the history, society and culture of Israel.
 This allows them to hear Hebrew as a spoken language outside of religious ceremonies – to see it written on billboards, restaurant menus and even license plates, and to hear “Shabbat shalom” instead of “have a nice weekend.”

 “We set up opportunities for students to be able to grapple with the ancient — thousands of years of history — and to learn about the modern state of Israel in order to begin a conversation about how those things can co-exist in a personal way today,” says Rabbi Derek Gormin, regional director of West Coast NCSY.
 “They see Hassidic Jews with cellphones, hip young adults in Tel Aviv carrying a Tanach (text of the Hebrew Bible), kids speaking in Hebrew, nonreligious young adults who are fluent in Yiddish.
 In order to really understand something, you have to experience it.”